Circular Economy

 Raw Water Management

 Integrated water management is one of the circular economy framework components.
 The 3Rs (Reduce, Reuse Recycle) have been integrated across all dimensions of Thaioil Group’s water consumption.
 The Company has established the Water Procurement Working Team for the long-term production process.
 Their responsibilities include monitoring, assessing the situation, developing strategies, and planning for securing sufficient and sustainable water sources for current production processes and future expansion projects.
 The goal is to enhance efficiency in water usage throughout the production chain and to reduce the risk of natural water scarcity situations that may arise in the future.
+Furthermore, all operational sites have a water management plan in place.

 Water Efficiency Management Programs